Now let’s continue down our rabbit hole and discover the details of this skirt! (If you missed part 1, click here.)

 ~ The Embroidery ~

 If you read my post telling the story of this creation, you’ll know that I bought an embroidery machine just for this project!
-When I started making this dress, I had decided I was going to hand sew the embroidery; I knew it would take some time, but I couldn’t think of any better alternative.
+When I started making this dress, I had decided I was going to hand do the embroidery; I knew it would take some time, but I couldn’t think of any better alternative.

 I traced photos of the embroidery on the computer so that I could get a crisp pattern.
 I then proceeded to print out the pattern and trace it onto the fabric.
-Fortunately, I only traced one section of the pattern before I got the very wise advice to do some test embroidery to see how it looked as well as how long it would take!
+Fortunately, I only traced one section of the pattern before I got the very wise advice to do some test embroidery to see how it looked…as well as how long it would take!
 Novel idea, right?!

 Taking that advice, I started to embroider a piece of scrap fabric.
 What followed was a frustrated Bella Mae!
-It was not comparable to the original embroidery in any way and with that, it had taken at least an hour to get through just one section of the pattern.
+It was not comparable to the original embroidery in any way and with that, it took at least an hour to get through just one section of the pattern.
 Considering there are 8 sections in each repeat of the embroidery design and a total of 7 repeats…it was not going to happen!

 After using the machine for this project and a few others, I’ve found that I’m absolutely in love!